 Turkish Coffee Maker: How To Make Turkish Coffee With A Turkish Pot

 Coffee is one of the most popular prepared beverages on the planet, second only to tea.
-Coffee has experienced a widespread increase in its artisan and craft roasters in recent years, but we owe a good deal of its presence to Turkey and Turkish coffee.
-For that reason, we had to include one on our best coffee maker guide.
+Coffee has experienced a widespread increase in its artisanal modes of extraction and craft roasters in recent years, but we owe a good deal of its presence to Turkey and Turkish coffee.

 The unique brewing method of Turkish coffee dates back to the Ottoman Empire in the Middle East.
 The first Ottoman coffeehouse opened in 1555 in Istanbul, and the trend later traveled to France and Britain.